membraneframework/membrane_tutorials/rtmp_to_hls/02_SystemArchitecture.md

 As you can see, the server architecture consists of two bigger processing units - in Membrane Framework we refer to such units as 'bins'.
 The following bins will be used in our solution:

-- RTMP Source Bin
+- RTMP Source Bin - responsible for receiving RTMP stream
-- HLS Sink Bin
+- HLS Sink Bin - responsible for "packing" the data into the container format

 Each of these bins consists of some subunits (in Membrane we refer to them as _elements_), responsible for completing an atomic multimedia processing task - i.e. parsing or payloading the incoming stream.